anthonypanzz/rentzone-github-actions-terraform-ecs-project/README.md

 ### 10. Restart the EC2 Fargate Service

-Force a new deployment by restarting the ECS Fargate service using the updated task definition.
+Forced a new deployment by restarting the ECS Fargate service using the updated task definition.
 ![Screenshot 2025-03-27 054402](https://github.com/user-attachments/assets/6a68b588-7b2a-45e4-a1e4-ff4a698c519a)
 ![Screenshot 2025-03-27 055841](https://github.com/user-attachments/assets/4355fb01-ecdb-420e-ab28-8a55ed788e4c)